In This Section

 Leaders who surround themselves with an ocean of nodding acquiescence are liable to run into icebergs.
 In order to discover issues while they're still small and encourage team members at all levels to propose creative solutions and challenge ingrained ideas, leaders should navigate their teams towards a culture of candor and away from blind agreement.

-Joselin Martin, CPA, CGMA, owner of True North CFO, based in Baltimore in the US, has witnessed both the consequences of stifling candor and the benefits of maintaining frank communication in all types of business relationships, whether it's between owners and financial managers, managers and direct reports, or finance professionals and clients.
+Joselin Martin, CPA, CGMA, owner of True North CFO, based in Baltimore, has witnessed both the consequences of stifling candor and the benefits of maintaining frank communication in all types of business relationships, whether it's between owners and financial managers, managers and direct reports, or finance professionals and clients.

 Martin was working as a financial manager for a construction company during the years leading up to the 2008 Great Recession, and she could see from her projections that the organization was highly susceptible to any changes in the industry.
 She believes that her ability to have uncomfortable conversations with the general manager about challenges facing the organization allowed them to make hard decisions that helped avoid the worst of the crisis.